 in red-strapped geta slippers.

-The meal they've prepared today is seriously amazing.
+The meal they prepared today is amazing.

-everything is settled.
+and everything is settled now.

 Frozen-dried tofu with dried jack mackerel

-is really a sumptuous dish.
+is really on the sumptuous side.

 The old lady who runs the rice dumpling stand